asif-iqbal-munna/aerodod/README.md

 - React Router Dom ( Routing )
 - Material UI
 - MUI Icons
+- Context API
 - Tailwind CSS (CDN For Utility Helper Classes)
 - Firebase (For Authentication)
 - Axios (For CRUD Operation)
-- React Hook Form ( For Handleing Form)
+- React Hook Form ( For Handling Form)

 ## Some Functionalities Of The Site

 - This site's routing is implemented with REACT ROUTER DOM for not to load the whole site for in routing.
 - It has Firebase authentication.
 There are Private Routes that are not accessible if a user is not logged in.
-- All forms in this site is handled by react hook form designed with MUI.
+- All forms in this site is handled by react-hook-form designed with MUI.
-- CRUD operatin is done by axios.
-You can post, get, update, delete relative things in the site.
+- CRUD operations are done by Axios.
+You can post, get, update, delete relative things on the site.
 - It's responsive both for mobile and tablet devices.
-But admiting there cound be a lot of improvement.
+But admitting there could be a lot of improvement.